Contents

 Are there any restrictions with an EEFC account?

 An EEFC account allows you to credit 100% of your foreign currency earnings.
 It is, however, subject to a condition.
-On or before the last day of next month, the total accrual during the month will have to be converted into rupees.
+On or before the last day of the next month, the total accrual during the month will have to be converted into rupees.
 You can still retain foreign currency in the EEFC account for approved purposes or prior commitments.

 For Example: If an individual has deposited $100 in his EEFC account during the month of May, he must, by the end of June, convert the balance amount then into Indian rupees.
 However, if he must make a payment of say $40 in July, he can retain that amount in the EEFC account and convert the balance amount of $60 to INR.